 Centering prayer is a deep method of silent prayer that prepares us to experience God’s presence within us.
 Meetings include centering prayer, lectio divina, and a short reading with discussion.
 Join us!
 Tuesday mornings, 7:00-8:30am.

 All are welcome to attend on Tuesdays at 7:00pm.
-The current book is The Brothers Karamazov by Fyodor Dostoyevsky.
+George Kehm, retired professor of systematic theology, leads discussions.
+We read less than 50 pages weekly.
+The current book is Why Priests by Garry Wills.

 On May 17, the Rev. Michael Brian Foley was installed as the eighth Rector of the Episcopal Church of the Redeemer.
 Many thanks to all who contributed to this joyous and glorious service!